coder/docs/setup/docker.md

 For more detailed information on the Docker Compose file, please see [Docker's docs](https://docs.docker.com/compose/compose-file/compose-file-v3/).

-## Configure so user IPs show up in the audit logs
+## Ensure that user IPs show up in the audit logs

-If you would like Coder users' IP addresses to show up in the Coder audit logs i.e., identify the originating client IP address, regardless of whether connecting through a proxy, load balancer, or other such service, use the `-e "PROXY_TRUSTED_HEADERS=X-Forwarded-For"` flag with the `docker run` command.
+If you would like users' IP addresses to show up in the audit logs (i.e., identify the originating client IP address, regardless of whether they're connecting through a proxy, load balancer, or other such service), use the `-e "PROXY_TRUSTED_HEADERS=X-Forwarded-For"` flag with the `docker run` command.

 ## Known issues